 I have low vision.
-I’m not ashamed of this fact, otherwise I wouldn’t be running a website about vision impairment and assistive technology.
-However, I’ve met many people over the years who were ashamed over the term low vision, vision impaired, or blind.
+I’m not ashamed of this fact, otherwise, I wouldn’t be running a website about vision impairment and assistive technology.
+However, I’ve met many people over the years who were ashamed of the term low vision, vision impaired, or blind.
 They decided to create new terms, one that made their disability sound like it was super cool or a superpower of some sort.

 What’s the most ridiculous term I have heard about my vision disability, you ask?

 I have heard this term several times, mostly from well-meaning strangers who wish to remind me that my disability is not a barrier to being successful.
 And I completely agree with their intentions- people can live an amazing and full life with vision impairment.
 However, I don’t like the term at all, and wish people would stop using it.
 Here’s my thoughts on the term “vision empowered” and a look at person-first versus identity-first language.

 Sometimes, people tell me that my low vision is a superpower of sorts.
 It allows me to avoid seeing the bad in the world, or to see people for who they really are.
 This is probably how people came up with the term “vision empowered.”